 TNOA is divided into five Regional Chapters organized according to geographical regions, to wit: North, South, East, West, and Central.
 Each Regional Chapter elects one Chapter Vice President and two Chapter Directors.
 Each Regional Chapter holds quarterly Regional meetings.
 The election of the Chapter Vice President and the Chapter Directors are held at the last quarterly meeting prior to the Annual Training Conference.
 TNOA holds one annual meeting that is designated as the Annual Training Conference.

-The Executive Board of the Association consists of the President, the State Sgt-at-Arms, five Chapter Vice Presidents, ten Chapter Directors, the Immediate Past President, the Journal Editor/Historian, the State Training Officer, a Conference Coordinator and the Executive Director.
+The Executive Board of the Association consists of the President, the Executive Vice President, the First Vice President, five Chapter Vice Presidents, ten Chapter Directors, the Journal Editor/Historian/Webmaster, the State Training Officer, a Conference Coordinator and the Executive Director.